CookiePLMonster/CookiePLMonster.github.io/_posts/2020-07-19-silentpatch-mass-effect.md

 > In previous versions of DirectX, there was a path that allowed to do vertex processing called the PSGP.
 Applications had to take this path into account and support a path for vertex processing
 > on the processor and graphics cores.

-Putting it this way, it makes sense why disabling PSGP fixes artifacts on AMD -- the path taken by modern AMD processors may be somehow broken.
+Putting it this way, it makes sense why disabling PSGP fixes artifacts on AMD -- the path taken by modern AMD processors maybe somehow broken.
 How to disable it?
 Two ways come to mind:
 * It is possible to pass a `D3DCREATE_DISABLE_PSGP_THREADING` flag to `IDirect3D9::CreateDevice`.
 It's defined as: \\
   > Restrict computation to the main application thread.
 If the flag is not set, the runtime may perform software vertex processing and other computations in worker thread